School Safety Subcommittee Votes On Recommendations For Enhancing Report For Student Behavioral And Social Health

 - Require that threat assessment teams in all public schools to better assess and intervene in potential threats within the school setting.

 - Require peer to peer counseling programs in middle and high schools to identify and assist students with social, emotional, and behavioral needs.

 - Further study and develop a plan to efficiently coordinate care among mental health support professionals and to train these professionals to identify potentially dangerous mental and behavioral health issues.

-- The House Select Committee on School Safety should explore expansion statewide of applications that allow anonymous reporting on potential threats, abuse, or related issues (such as the Speak Up NC app).
+- The House Select Committee On School Safety should explore expansion statewide of applications that allow anonymous reporting on potential threats, abuse, or related issues (such as the Speak Up NC app).

-Rep. Darren Jackson (D-Wake) while stating report for the recommendations, also urged the committee to identify specific funding amounts related to each program and initiative; Rep. Dobson responded that the full committee is likely to look at funding levels and other specifics.
+Rep. Darren G. Jackson (D-Wake) while stating report for the recommendations, also urged the committee to identify specific funding amounts related to each program and initiative; Rep. Dobson responded that the full committee is likely to look at funding levels and other specifics.

-Rep. Nelson Dollar (R-Wake) suggested that the programs presented, or similar programs, be expanded into statewide programs; Rep. Dobson responded that there are many programs to be considered and the full committee will need to assign priorities for expansion and funding.
+Rep. Nelson Dollar (R-Wake) suggested that the programs presented, or similar programs, be expanded into state-wide programs; Rep. Dobson responded that there are many programs to be considered and the full committee will need to assign priorities for expansion and funding.
 Several members also expressed interest in the Speak Up NC app, getting school psychologists to rural counties and more school psychologists in schools, and getting more school nurses throughout the state.